-Once you've completed a Virtual Drop-in session, if you require further assistance, we can then schedule a more in-depth Career Consultation for you with one of our Career Consultants (at the discretion of the Recruitment Advisor).
+Once you've been to a Drop-in session, if you require further assistance, we can then schedule a more in-depth Career Consultation for you with one of our Career Consultants (at the discretion of the Recruitment Advisor).

 Our experienced Career Consultants offer current students a range of specific services to assist you, such as: